lectary/app-rn/README.md

 ]
 ```

-The .zip folders of the video lessons have to be downloadable from the same main path with the file name as path.
-Inside the
-.zip another folder has to exist with the exact name as the zip that contains the .mp4 files.
+A .zip-file holds a folder of the same name (like the .zip-file) and that folder contains the .mp4 files.

 Example for content of `https://example.com/videos/LESSON__1.zip`:
 ```